q4hmad/word_definitions-code_review2/README.md

-Sphinx
+Word Definer

-A project implementing Sinatra in ruby, 09.15.2017
+An independent project implementing DBB and Sinatra in Ruby, 09.24.2017

 By Qudsia Ahmad

 Description

-Create a method that can take in a word and its definition.
-By clicking on a word, we should be able to reach another page with the definition which the user has inputted, along with any formatting, images, etc that we choose to add.
+A simple learning website for kids that allows them to input a list of words they don't know (but would like to learn) and then come up with their own definitions for them.

 Specs

 Description	Input	Output
-Test 1: Test to make sure all the basic methods are working: .all(), #save(), etc..
-Test riddle 2:
-Test riddle 3:
-Setup/Installation Requirements

-..
-Known Bugs

-...
+Clears the array	Takes a word and a definition Links a word and first inputted definition and allows for additional definitions to be added.

+$ git clone

+$ cd word_definitions

+$ ruby app.rb

+Open http://localhost:4567/ in your favorite web browser.

+You can also try the app on heroku.

 Support and contact details

-If you have any updates or suggestions please contact Qudsia Ahmad or make a contribution to this repository.
+If you have any updates or suggestions please contact Qudsia Ahmad or make a contribution to my repository.

 License

 MIT License

-Copyright (c) 2017 Riki Montgomery, Qudsia Ahmad
+Copyright (c) 2017 Qudsia Ahmad